2015 24 Hours of Le Mans: Night and morning

 Nissan's No. 21 entry retired after its front suspension failed and lost the front-left tyre.

 During the sixth hour of the race Gary Hirsch lost power in his Greaves Gibson-Nissan through the Esses and came to a halt; the car would later be abandoned after Hirsch was unable to repair a broken battery terminal.
 The No. 71 Ferrari was forced to the garage to fix starter motor problems, bowing out of its battle with Corvette and Aston Martin in LMGTE Pro.
-As dusk settled on the circuit, the No. 18 Porsche of Dumas braked too late for Mulsanne Corner and hit a tyre barrier.
-The car was able to return to the pit lane, only requiring new front bodywork, but the car fell to fifth position.
+As dusk settled on the circuit, the No. 18 Porsche of Dumas braked too late for Mulsanne Corner and hit a tyre barrier early in the seventh hour.
+The car was able to return to the pit lane, only requiring new front bodywork, but the car fell to fifth position as the drivers had to move the brake bias to the rear that negatively affected the car's performance.
 Not long after Paul-Loup Chatin crashed his Signatech Alpine at Mulsanne Corner, bringing the safety cars out for the third time of the race.
-During this slow period Rob Bell pulled the No. 97 Aston Martin off course and onto the inside run-off area at the Mulsanne Straight and retired.
+During this slow period Rob Bell pulled the No. 97 Aston Martin off course and onto the inside run-off area at the Mulsanne Straight and retired with a broken oil feed after striking the kerbing.
 When racing resumed, Hülkenberg was able to attack the leaders, first overtaking Webber's Porsche around the outside on the opening lap then passing Rast when he made a scheduled pit stop.
 Webber was later given a one-minute stop and go penalty for passing in a yellow flag zone, dropping him to fourth place.
 Nissan lost one of their three LMP1 entries when Tsugio Matsuda's No. 21 car stopped at Arnage with a suspension failure that caused its front-left wheel to detach from the vehicle and was unable to continue.
 The No. 22 Nissan also suffered a setback when it hit a loose wheel out on the Mulsanne Straight at 299 km/h and required a lengthy repair to its front-end.